 The greater part of the ground on either side of Spur Alley was afterwards known as Craven Street.
 The land was let out in plots on building leases, dated at various times between 1730-1735.
 Twenty houses were erected on the west side of Craven Street and 15 on the east side, the ground at the southern end being used as a wharf (the Thames came up much closer to Craven Street in the eighteenth century than it does today).

 The houses on Craven Street give an impression of uniformity.
 Most have brick fronts with gauged dressings to the window openings, while the face to the two storeys have been ‘cemented’ (stuccoed) with false joints to give the illusion of masonry.
-The houses mostly consist of three storeys above the ground and basement and the iron railings to the areas are in general contemporary with the buildings.
+The houses mostly consist of three storeys above the ground, basement, and iron railings which are in general contemporary with the buildings.

 Most of the interiors of the earlier houses (c.
 1730-35) are panelled.
 The chief rooms, including hall and stairs, have “fielded” panels in two heights divided by a chair rail and completed with a fine moulded cornice.
 The upper rooms are generally finished with plain panelling.